velocityloll/Smoll-OS/README.md

 # Smoll-OS
 A "smoll" (small) OS made by me using python (really unefficient)
 #
+# How to launch?
-# Just launch the .py file using any .py executor (e.g. VSC)
+Just launch the .py file using any .py executor (e.g. VSC)
 #
+# Info?
-# This is works in progress and has limited command use however if you can give feedback on how to tackle this!
+This is works in progress and has limited command use however if you can give feedback on how to tackle this!
 #
+# Conclusion
-# Thanks and bye!
+Thanks and bye!
+Please leave any feedback if you want any changes!
+Thanks!